 It’s time to let our expertise shine!
 We’ve tagged and monitored our cloud, and now we have a lot of data.
 We can apply our knowledge of cloud services and capabilities to this data, to extract improved operations.
 Is our current deployment serving our business need exactly?
 Our security and confidentiality requirements?
 How about business continuity?
 Compliance?
 Utilization?
 We need to move, workload by workload, through our cloud deployment, and tailor our solution to our needs.
 This is the time to sit down with other stakeholders in the company.
 Is the database our developers selected in the early days of the company still the best fit for our product?
 Can we migrate to an offering that will give us better performance for fewer resources?
 Does our company roadmap have an upcoming compliance requirement that our current services don’t meet?
 Did a security audit recently turn up troubling network configuration?
 The cloud serves the company, and many places in the company can have helpful input when we plan our cloud resources.

 Cloud providers usually provide us with two charging models for cloud services: allocation-based and consumption-based.
 Allocation-based models are what most of us are familiar with.
 We provision a certain amount of cloud resources, and those resources are statically always available to us, whether they’re in use or not.
-Their cost is also static, whether they’re in use or not.
+Their cloud cost management is also static, whether they’re in use or not.
 This model is best suited to very stable applications, not coupled to consumption or prone to spikes in usage or traffic.
 In most SaaS companies, this is often not the best solution for our cloud services!
 Consumption-based services are not “pre-provisioned”, but generally provide some baseline of service, which can expand and contract based on user-defined metrics, and are charged based on usage.
 This is often the best solution for many workloads, especially in SaaS companies, where utilization can drop close to 0% during the user’s off-hours.
 If your organization lacks the expertise to choose the best services for you, this may be a great place to consult with a professional cloud architect.
 If we’ve done our jobs correctly, we can even try to create a cost forecast!
 It will probably be wildly incorrect, but that’s why this is an iterative process.

 It’s time to implement our plan.
 This part is where the excitement starts to show and we reap the rewards of weeks of hard work.
 Reporting to the entire company that we downsized several hundred instances and saved hundreds of thousands of dollars a year looks and feels good.
 This can also happen a lot faster than you might expect.
 The same nature of the cloud that allowed us to create wasteful and unmanaged resources so quickly allows us to streamline with the same speed.
 Resizing instances to match utilization, scaling clusters up and down, these are usually processes built into the cloud, not requiring downtime, just a few clicks in the cloud dashboard, or an updated Terraform template, and we’ve improved our operational stance immensely.
 Its also impossible to overstate the improvement to the organization’s security posture after undertaking a process like this.